graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 `--use-init` sets the initial weights of the model to be the same across separate runs.

 `--compiler-report` causes the model to generate a compilation report and then terminate.

+### Test script

+The test script performs basic tests.
+To run it you need add the `utils` directory at the top-level of this repository to your `PYTHONPATH` and also run `pip install pytest`.
+Then run

+    pytest test_main.py